craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ### Blinding Sickness
 Blinding Sickness is commonly spread by rodents or insects.
 After failing a DC 14 Con Save upon exposure, initial symptoms appear immediately.

 A creature experiencing the initial symptoms of Blinding Sickness will develop blurred vision.
 The diseased creature has Disadvantage on Perception and Investigation Checks.
+When they take a Long Rest or Short Rest, they make a DC 14 Con Save.
+If they fail, their symptoms develop into Blindness.
+Otherwise, if the result is 17 or higher, they are cured of this disease.

 ### Boil Pox